lsst/obs_lsst_data/README.md

-# calib_base_data_lsst
+# obs_lsst_data
-A repository for storing versioned calibration data for LSST instruments.
+A repository for storing versioned calibration data and camera geometry for LSST instruments.